simpleelpmis/month-md/README.md

 |14    |15    |16     |17       |18      |19    |20      |
 |21    |22    |23     |24       |25      |26    |27      |
 |28    |29    |30     |31       |        |      |        |

-# NFO
-## 🤚🛑✋

-Use at own risk, this is under heavy development for the rest of the month

 ## Part of the [Cotoron](https://cotoron.ga/) series